codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/codeporting-translator-cs2cpp-attributes.md

 **Argument**: Optional boolean value - whether to generate exception-throwing stubs; defaults to 'true'.

 Skips translating method or class definition, leaving declaration in place.
 Optionally, generates stubs that throw exception without actually doing anything.
-Use this attribute on methods you want to substitute translator C++ implementation to.
+Use this attribute on methods you want to substitute native C++ implementation to.

 {{< highlight cs >}}
 class SkipDefinitionTest